viniciusmsousa/ml-pipes/README.md

 docker-compose up
 ```

-inside the /ml-pipes.
 Once the images are build you should be able to access the following services:
 - MLFlow Server in [http://127.0.0.1:5000](http://127.0.0.1:5000);
 - Minio Server in [http://127.0.0.1:9000](http://127.0.0.1:9000).